-This webpage contains a database developed from field testing of roads in London, Ontario and South-Western Ontario.
+This webpage contains a database developed from field testing of roads in the City of London, and South-Western Ontario.
 It is meant as a tool to allow the comparison of the tested roads with respect to the “good” or “bad” effects on the motion of a passenger car.
 The primary values used for the comparison are the lateral and longitudinal rotations of the vehicle caused by its interaction with the road surface.
 The columns “Lateral Motion” and “Longitudinal Motion” contain the standard deviations of the rotations of the vehicle over the tested road segment.
 Further details regarding the meaning and interpretation of the data can be obtained from reviewing the accompanying website article on the Articles webpage of this (www.gorskiconsulting.com) website entitled “Guidelines For Interpretation of Gorski Consulting Road Data From iPhone Testing – March 2014 Version”.
-The current datafiles reflect testing that has been completed up to May 22, 2014.
+The current datafiles reflect testing that has been completed up to May 25, 2021.

-A third new file entitled “Bicycle Lateral & Longitudinal Rotations – Summary Table” has been included so that the motions of our passenger vehicle can be compared to the motions of a standard, hybrid, 21-speed bicycle that was run along a paved shoulder.
+A file entitled “Bicycle Lateral & Longitudinal Rotations – Summary Table” has been included so that the motions of our passenger vehicle can be compared to the motions of a standard, hybrid, 21-speed bicycle that was run along a paved shoulder.

 To find the roadway (or feature) of interest simply click on the link relating to the geographical location of the site and then scroll down the list of roadways until you locate the roadway segment of interest.
 Note that roadways are listed with respect to their geographical location rather than with respect to the government agency responsible for its maintenance.
 Thus portions of Highway 401 are listed under “City of London” because some portions of that highway are located with the City’s boundries even though its maintenance is the responsibility of the Ontario Ministry of Transportation.